github-modules/ghwd/README.md

 # ghwd

-A simple command to open a GitHub URL in your browser that matches your shell's current branch and working directory.
-Supports Mac, Linux, Cygwin and Windows.
+A shell command to open a git URL in your browser that matches your shell's current branch and working directory.
+Works for GitHub, BitBucket, and GitLab repositories.

+Runs on Mac, Linux, Cygwin, and Windows.

 ## Install it